AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 +++

-+++Linux and Solaris(PhantomJS)HTMLtoPDF
++++Linux® and Solaris(PhantomJS)HTMLtoPDF

-* Ensure 32-bit libs are available (libicudata.so.42) for Webkit based HTMLToPDF conversion and 64-bit libicudata.so.42 libs are available for PhantomJS based HTMLToPDF conversion.
+* Ensure that 32-bit libs are available (libicudata.so.42) for Webkit based HTMLToPDF conversion and 64-bit libicudata.so.42 libs are available for PhantomJS based HTMLToPDF conversion.

 * Run the following command to list missing libraries for phantomjs: